 The NEAMAP survey area includes waters from Cape Hatteras, North Carolina to Block Island and Rhode Island Sounds, to Martha’s Vineyard.
 They work in shallow waters closer to shore, usually to a depth of 60 feet but in certain places, like the mouth of Delaware Bay and in Rhode Island Sound, depths can be up to 120 feet.

-In 2008 the vessel began conducting both spring and fall surveys, which are similar to those conducted by the NOAA Ship Henry B. Bigelow in deeper federal waters from 3 to 200 miles offshore.
+In 2008 the vessel began conducting both spring and fall surveys, which are similar to those conducted by the NOAA Ship Henry B. Bigelow in deeper federal waters from 3 to 200 nautical miles offshore.
 Spring surveys start in the south and work north; fall surveys start in the north and work south.

 The survey area is divided into 17 sub-areas.
 There are 150 stations, and tows at each station last 20 minutes.
 The sampling design and process are similar to those used for the federal bottom trawl survey aboard the Henry B. Bigelow.